tfahlgren/mapping-robot/README.md

 TO RUN PROGRAM FROM WINDOWS COMMAND PROMPT:

--Be sure latest version of Java Development Kit is installed.
--Point PATH variable to JDK to ensure compiling -Navigate to "/mapping-robot/src"
+-Be sure latest version of Java Development Kit is installed./n -Point PATH variable to JDK to ensure compiling -Navigate to "/mapping-robot/src"
 -Compile the program using "javac robot.java"